“Biology is the least of what makes people a family”

 Josh came home in 2014, a chatterbox from the start.
 He has never been still, even constantly kicking his little legs as a tiny baby.
 We were very lucky to be able to adopt him as a littlely so we have experienced most of his milestones and precious moments with him.
 Since the day he came home he has liked us to sing “Your Song” by Elton John (but the Ellie version) every night.

 He is an affectionate little boy, with more energy than a rocket.
-He likes to try and make friends wherever he goes and his favourite place is a supermarket where he will walk up to anyone and try to make them laugh.
+He likes to try and make friends wherever he goes and his favourite place is (what a surprise) softplay where he will walk up to anyone and try to make them laugh.

 His favourite toy is a stuffed dog called Woofalot or Woofy for short and he can’t get enough of cars, water and holding little plastic people.
 His sense of humour formed very young and he always has a cheeky grin on his face.